 solid wood material including pallets, crates dunnage, construction wastes, or similar materials not containing preservative chemicals, paints, adhesives, or other inorganic contaminants.

 Furthermore, to return the RPS to its original intent of increasing the share of renewable energy in Maryland’s electricity supply, provide a level playing field for thermal energy credits, and support alternative approaches to reducing GHG emissions from thermal energy systems, the State should study and develop recommendations for a thermal energy-specific program separate from RPS to incentivize low-cost solutions for reducing GHG emissions associated with direct fuel use in residential, commercial, and industrial buildings.
+Biomass use as a fuel should produce no increase of GHG concentrations in the atmosphere within one year of such use, taking into account the atmospheric and soil aspects of biomass production and use (including GHG emissions during combustion, any net changes of soil CO2, etc.).
 Credits in this expanded program should be made available to support measures that decarbonize heating fuel supplies, reduce methane leaks from natural gas distribution systems, improve the energy efficiency of homes/buildings, replace equipment that runs on fossil fuels with equipment that runs on qualifying biomass fuels, and replace equipment that runs on fossil fuels with efficient electric alternatives such as heat pumps.

 Incentivize the development of forest product industries that support sustainable forest management and maximize long-term carbon sequestration.
 The Department of Commerce should build a targeted incentive package to attract and grow forest product industries, like structural wood for construction and innovative use of fiber in manufacturing, that support sustainable forest management and utilizes forest products in a way that maximizes long-term carbon sequestration.
 Doing so would support the Maryland Forestry Economic Adjustment Strategy and sustainable forest management practices in the state.
 Incentives should include up to 30% capital of manufacturing investment in new or expanded plants, capped at an amount such as $10M per applicant.
-Several conditions would need to be met first: the products manufactured would need to be carbon neutral or positive; at least 50% of the raw materials would be sourced from within Maryland; the energy used by the manufacturer would be from Tier 1 or renewable thermal sources, and the investments supported by the incentives would need to have zero or positive impact on the number of jobs in Maryland.
+Several conditions would need to be met first: the products manufactured would need to be carbon neutral or positive, taking into account soil carbon as well as atmospheric balance on an annual basis; at least 50% of the raw materials would be sourced from within Maryland; the energy used by the manufacturer would be from Tier 1 or renewable thermal sources, and the investments supported by the incentives would need to have zero or positive impact on the number of jobs in Maryland.

 The Department of Commerce should also convene a Forest Products Council including DNR, MDE, MEA, DGS, and others to inform the structure and implementation of the aforementioned incentive program and provide ongoing support and guidance to the development of an environmentally and economically beneficial forest products industry in Maryland.